finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Purpose

-A path expression is used to return the value of an attribute inside a Rosetta object.
-Path expressions can be chained in order to refer to attributes located further down inside that Rosetta object.
+A path expression is used to return the value of an attribute inside an object.
+Path expressions can be chained in order to refer to attributes located further down inside that object.

 ### Syntax

-The simplest Rosetta path expression is just the name of an attribute.
+The simplest path expression is just the name of an attribute.
 In the example below, the `before` attribute of a `ContractFormationPrimitive` object is checked for [existence](#comparison-operators) inside a [condition](#condition-statement) associated to that data type.

 ``` {.Haskell emphasize-lines="7"}
 type ContractFormationPrimitive: